 Section 1.
-Chapter 1 of title 14 of the administrative code of the city of New York is amended by adding a new section 14-188 to read as follows:
+Section 14-188 administrative code of the city of New York, as added by local law number 65 for the year 2020 is amended to read as follows:

 § 14-188 Annual surveillance reporting and evaluation. a.
 Definitions.
 As used in this section, the following terms have the following meanings: